jaryddml/VirtualizedComputer/README.md

 # VirtualizedComputer
-Virtualized computer from basic logic gates using all the way to a functional PC.
+Virtualized computer from basic logic gates and binary, all the way to a functional PC.
 Using those elementary logic gates (AND, OR, NOT,...) to make more advanced chips(MUX4WAY16, ADDER16,...).
 Home made virtualized ALU, CPU, RAM, Registers...
 Building an assembler.